Clarke Carlisle: Personal life

 From an early age, Carlisle was encouraged to follow Christianity by his parents.
 He adopted those beliefs, and became a regular churchgoer during his time at Watford.
 Carlisle was married to Gemma, whom he met just prior to his admission to the Sporting Chance clinic.
 The couple married on the island of Antigua, where some of Carlisle's family also resides.
-The couple lived in Ripponden, West Yorkshire with their son, Marley, who was born in 2007, and daughter Honey, born 2010.
-Carlisle also has a daughter named Francesca, born in 1999, from a previous relationship.
+The couple lived in Ripponden, West Yorkshire with their son, born in 2007, and daughter, born 2010.
+Carlisle also has a daughter, born in 1999, from a previous relationship.
 He is close friends with Adebayo Akinfenwa, his former teammate at Northampton.

 On 30 January 2002, Carlisle was awarded the accolade of "Britain's Brainiest Footballer" in a television quiz.
 Carlisle appeared as a contestant on the Channel 4 game show Countdown on 24 February 2010, winning his first match against the defending champion to stay on the show for the following programme.
 Carlisle then won his second contest, achieving a larger score than the previous day to stay on for another match.
 In his third match on 26 February 2010, he was defeated by three points.

 He was banned from driving for one year and eight months and fined £2,365 after pleading guilty of drink driving at Bury Magistrates Court on 11 October 2011.

 On the morning of 22 December 2014, Carlisle was hit by a lorry on the A64 near Bishopthorpe, North Yorkshire, and was airlifted to Leeds General Infirmary having suffered cuts, bruises, internal bleeding, a broken rib and a shattered left knee.
 He had surgery soon after and his wife reported that he was "very poorly" but "alive and stable".
 Burnley and Liverpool supporters performed a minute's applause in support of Carlisle starting in the fifth minute of their match on 26 December 2014, in reference to Carlisle wearing the number five shirt for Burnley.
 On 30 December 2014, it was announced that Carlisle was charged with a drink-driving offence on 20 December 2014.
 He appeared at Highbury Corner Magistrates' Court on 20 January 2015.
 In February 2015, after leaving hospital, Carlisle said that he had been trying to kill himself when he was hit by the lorry in December 2014.

 Carlisle and his wife Gemma separated in early 2015 over his depression and recent suicide attempt.
 On 14 May 2015, Clarke was banned from driving for three years, ordered to carry out 150 hours unpaid work and pay £145 in costs.

 On 15 September 2017, Carlisle was reported missing, having last been seen earlier that day in Manchester city centre.
 That evening, Preston police reported that he had been found safe in Liverpool.
 He later explained that he was intent on taking his own life that day and was deciding how to do so.
 Some nearby people intervened and kept him from hurting himself.

+He and his wife Carrie (née Armstrong), a TV presenter and columnist, are mental health advocates.